 State and Local Income Taxes

-If you are paid a salary, you can deduct the state and local income taxes withheld from your gross income during the year.
-These amounts will be shown on the Form W-2 that you receive from your employer.
+You can deduct the state and local income taxes withheld from your gross income during the year if you're paid wages or a salary.
+These amounts will be shown on the Form W-2 you receive from your employer.

-While penalties and interest on unpaid or past-due taxes are not deductible, payments made on past-due taxes are deductible in the year paid.
+Penalties and interest on unpaid or past-due taxes aren't deductible, but payments made on past-due taxes are deductible in the year they're paid.
 You can also deduct any estimated tax payments made during the year.
-Or if you’re doing some year-end tax planning, you can deduct estimated tax payments in advance of next year's expected tax liability.
+You can deduct estimated tax payments in advance of next year's expected tax liability if you're doing some year-end tax planning.

-Some states – like California, New York and New Jersey – have mandatory contributions to disability, family leave and unemployment funds.
-These compulsory contributions are deductible.
+Some states, including California, New York and New Jersey, have mandatory contributions to disability, family leave and unemployment funds.
+These compulsory contributions are also deductible.

-Refunds from prior-year state and local income taxes do not reduce your deduction for current year state and local income taxes.
-Instead, these refunds should be entered on Line 1 of Schedule 1 for Form 1040.
+Refunds from prior-year state and local income taxes don't reduce your deduction for current year state and local income taxes, but these refunds should be entered on line 1 of Schedule 1 that goes with the 2021 Form 1040, the tax return you'll file in 2022.
+They're considered to be additional income that you'll have to pay tax on.

 State and Local General Sales Taxes

-If you decide to use the state and local sales tax deduction, you must check the box on Line 5a to indicate your choice.
-You have the option to use either the IRS sales tax calculator or your actual expenses to calculate your deduction
+You must file Schedule A with your tax return if you're going to itemize your deductions.
+Check the box on line 5a to indicate your choice if you decide to use the state and local sales tax deduction.
+You have the option of using either the IRS sales tax calculator or your actual expenses to calculate your deduction.

-You should keep your receipts for any major purchases you made during the year and paid sales tax on.
-However, if you purchased a vehicle and paid a sales tax that was higher than the general sales tax for the state, you can only deduct the difference of the amount above the general sales tax rate.
+Keep your receipts for any major purchases you made during the year and paid sales tax on.
+But you can only deduct the difference of the amount above the general sales tax rate if you purchase a vehicle and pay a sales tax that was higher than the general sales tax for the state.

-Sales taxes paid on items that you use in your trade or business are not deductible.
-They must be included with the income and expenses filed on the tax returns for your business.
+Sales taxes paid on items that you use in your trade or business aren't deductible.
+They must be included with the income and expenses filed with the tax return for your business.

 State and Local Real Estate Taxes

-You can deduct real estate property taxes if they are assessed uniformly across a community and are used for governmental purposes.
+You can deduct real estate property taxes if they're assessed uniformly across a community and the revenue is used for governmental purposes.
 The IRS allows you to deduct taxes on such properties as:

 Charges for services, such as trash collection or water consumption, are not deductible.